James Holzhauer: Personal life

 On September 8, 2012, Holzhauer married Melissa Sassin, a tutor from Seattle, Washington.
 Sassin has also been a game show contestant, appearing on Who Wants to Be a Millionaire in 2014 and winning $28,800.
-Their daughter, Natasha, was born on November 9, 2014.

 Holzhauer frequently made inside references to important dates in his life with his Jeopardy! wagers, including family members' birthdays, his anniversary, and the date of the 2017 Las Vegas shooting.

-Holzhauer is a lifelong fan of the Chicago Cubs; he has said his dream job is a front-office position with the team and has actively sought employment in Major League Baseball.
+Holzhauer is a sports fan in his personal capacity and is a fan of the Vegas Golden Knights of the National Hockey League.
+He has incorporated Vegas' staple "V" logo into his signature on an episode of Jeopardy and in a separate episode once proclaimed 'go Knights go' before wagering $10,617 on a daily double question, intentionally corresponding with October 6, 2017, the date of the team's first win.
+On April 21, 2019, Holzhauer participated in the team's pre-game festivities before a playoff match.
+He is also a lifelong fan of the Chicago Cubs; he has said his dream job is a front-office position with the team and has actively sought employment in Major League Baseball.
 Holzhauer has said that he was contractually obligated to a non-compete clause in an agreement with the Jeopardy! producers; it expired in January 2020.

+Holzhauer is a fan of professional wrestling, in particular WWE, as seen in his numerous appearances for Jeopardy and The Chase.
+On both of those shows, he has notably used the taunts of Randy Orton, Scott Hall, Shawn Michaels and Chris Jericho.
+He also used a wrestling-like championship belt when on Jeopardy!
+Masters, and was referred to as a "self-described game show villain".
+To hype up Jeopardy!
+The Greatest of All Time in November 2019, he made a public statement identical to Scott Steiner's famous "Maths" promo, replacing Kurt Angle with Brad Rutter, and Samoa Joe with Ken Jennings whilst stating he had a "141 2/3% chance of winning" the event.

 Philanthropy

 Holzhauer said he intended to donate some of his Jeopardy! winnings to Las Vegas children's charities.
-On April 7, 2019, he donated $10,000 to a Las Vegas organization for displaced teens.
+On April 7, 2019, Holzhauer donated $10,000 to a Las Vegas organization for displaced teens.
 On May 2, 2019, he was awarded a key to the Las Vegas Strip for his success on Jeopardy! and for his donations to children's charity organizations and other nonprofit organizations in the Las Vegas area.
 In mid-2019, Holzhauer donated $1,109.14 (representing his daughter's birthday) to the 2019 Naperville Pancreatic Cancer Reach Walk in Illinois, in Alex Trebek's name.
-On June 24, 2019, he began participating in World Series of Poker events in Las Vegas.
+On June 24, 2019, Holzhauer began participating in World Series of Poker events in Las Vegas.
 He plans to donate half his winnings to the Las Vegas nonprofit Project 150, which helps homeless, displaced and disadvantaged high school students.